scriptotek/almar/README.md

 Note: In the file above, we've configured a single Alma environment called "prod".
-It's possible to add multiple environments (for instance a sandbox and a production environment) and switch between them using the `-e` command line option:
+It's possible to add multiple environments (for instance a sandbox and a production environment) and switch between them using the `-e` command line option.
+Here's an example:

 ```
 ---